isomerpages/aic-yearbook/_towards-healthier-sg/Understanding Seniors' Needs.md

 ![](/images/aic_supporting-seniors_03.png)

-## Surveying needs
+## Surveying sentiment
-The Strategy, Research and Data Division also initiated a collaboration between MOH and the Singapore Management University’s Centre for Research on Successful Ageing (SMU ROSA), to understand seniors' receptivity towards the Healthier SG initiative.
+We initiated a collaboration between MOH and the Singapore Management University’s Centre for Research on Successful Ageing, to understand seniors' receptivity towards the Healthier SG initiative.

 ![](/images/aic_surveying-sentiment_03.png)